Exclusive: Brazil seeks to curb Mexico auto exports

 MEXICO CITY (Reuters) - Brazil is pushing Mexico to slash its auto exports to Latin America’s biggest economy by more than a third to about $1.4 billion a year as it attempts to shield its own struggling industry from a strong currency.

-The export quota, proposed in a letter to Mexico’s government dated March 8, is one of several Brazilian demands to rework an increasingly shaky bilateral automotive trade deal.
+The export quota, proposed in a letter to Mexico’s government dated March 8, is one of several Brazilian demands to rework a bilateral automotive trade deal.

-The proposal fans a dispute that has stirred tensions between the two Latin American giants, and Brazil’s demands could also upset nations such as the United States that provide components for cars made in Mexico.
+The proposal fans a dispute that has stirred tensions between the two regional giants.
+It could also upset nations such as the United States that provide components for cars made in Mexico.

-Analysts said the tough line taken by Brazil showed how the South American giant has become more and more assertive thanks to a sustained period of growth in recent years that has pulled the country into the front rank of global economies.

-In the letter, Brazil said the proposed quota - which it wants for the next three years - was the average annual value of Mexican auto exports to Brazil in the last three years.
+Brazil said the quota - envisioned for the next three years - was the average annual value of Mexican auto exports to Brazil in the last three years.

 It would represent a cut of over 40 percent from what Mexico exported to its southern trading partner last year.